Barcelona 1-1 Granada: Araujo rescues blundering Blaugrana

-Ronald Araujo's 90th-minute header rescued Barcelona from a second straight home defeat in Monday's 1-1 draw with Granada.

-Barca were in need of a response after going down 3-0 to Bayern Munich in the Champions League but instead ended up fortunate not to lose again.
+Barca was in need of a response after going down 3-0 to Bayern Munich in the Champions League but instead ended up fortunate not to lose again.

 Indeed, there were only 49 seconds of normal time remaining when Araujo saved the day in front of an angry crowd, keeping Barca unbeaten in the league but scarcely easing the tension.